 Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

-When I guide salmon with spoons, the methods I use will depend on the river conditions, the depth, clarity, current speed, as well as the activity level of the salmon.
+- Conditions: When I guide salmon with spoons, the methods I use will depend on the river conditions, the depth, clarity, current speed, and activity level of the salmon.

 Why Do Salmon Hit Spoons?